 Senior/Online Editor Rachel Windsor joined Mt.
 Lebanon Magazine in 2023, bringing with her a diverse background in government relations and communications.
 She received her Bachelor of Arts from American University and worked in nonprofits (Mobilify; ASPCA), government (United States Senate; Allegheny County Council) and public relations (Ceisler Media & Issue Advocacy).
 Rachel is a native Pittsburgher and currently lives in Upper St. Clair with her two cats, Pinto and Kiwi.

 Managing Editor Merle Jantz has been a professional writer since 1990.
 He has received several regional, state and national writing awards.
 He has worked for Gateway Publications and has done freelance work for a number of magazines and newspapers.
 His proudest moment was having a question published in Norman Chad’s Couch Slouch column.

-Judy Macoskey is mtl’s media editor and associate designer.
-She also produces videos for the website and for the Mt.
-Lebanon Public Information Office.
-She has a B.F.A. from James Madison University, has worked for ad agencies in Virginia, Washington and California, and has a recipe for spiced pecans that is legendary.
-Judy and her husband, Kris, raised two children, Rebecca and Jon, in Mt.
+Judy Macoskey is Mt.
+Lebanon Magazine’s designer/photo editor.
+She has a B.F.A. from James Madison University, has worked for ad agencies in Virginia, Washington State and California, and has a recipe for spiced pecans that is legendary.
+Judy and her husband, Kris, have raised two children, Rebecca and Jonathan, in Mt.
 Lebanon.